Our work on the right to food

 The Committee was particularly critical around cuts in social benefits and changes in entitlements to social benefits.
 These were introduced by the Welfare Reform Act 2012 and the Welfare Reform and Work Act 2016, and had an adverse impact on certain groups’ enjoyment of the rights to social security and to an adequate standard of living.
 Among these groups were children, low-income families and families with two or more children.

 The Committee also noted that certain groups of the population are either more affected by poverty or at an increased risk of it.
 Children and young people form one of these groups.

 The UNCRC and the right to food in Scotland

 In May 2016, the UK’s four Children’s Commissioners submitted their joint report to the Committee on the Rights of the Child, which monitors UNCRC implementation.

-In their report, the Commissioners drew attention to the UK response to the global downturn, including the State’s imposition of austerity measures and changes to its welfare system.
-The Committee said that these measures had failed to protect the most disadvantaged children, preventing the realisation of their rights under Articles 26 and 27.
+In their report, the Commissioners drew attention to the UK response to the global downturn following the 2008 financial crisis, including the State’s imposition of austerity measures and changes to its welfare system.
+The Committee said that these measures had failed to protect the most disadvantaged children, preventing the realisation of their rights under UNCRC Articles 26 and 27.

 Concluding Observations on the UNCRC

 The Committee’s Concluding Observations to the UK laid out the ways in which our state is violating the UN Convention on the Rights of the Child, and some of these related to the right to food.

 The Committee was concerned that some available programmes – such as those offering free school meals – may not be effectively responding to child hunger.